 Is your Nintendo Switch properly connected to the dock?

 The Nintendo Switch is designed to sit comfortably into the Nintendo Switch dock, but occasionally the system can miss the connection, and instead will just sits in the dock without appearing on the television.
 Make sure you line up the USB-C connection on the bottom of the Switch to the port on the bottom of the dock, and the Nintendo Switch should connect to the TV.

 If you still have issues connecting your Nintendo Switch to the TV, it may not be the family of the Nintendo Switch.
 To try and get a different result, one thing to try is changing either the HDMI connection or the cable itself.
 Most TVs have several different connections, and the settings may not be right for one, input the Nintendo Switch to a different HDMI port on the television and see if this helps.

 Next, the issues persist, it may be the HDMI cable.
 The one that comes in the box with the Nintendo Switch should be in perfect working order, but if you have a used Switch, then something could be amiss.
 Try an HDMI cable that you know works, perhaps by connecting it to another device, and then try it with the Nintendo Switch.

 Check the TV settings on your Nintendo Switch

-Alright, Switch players, this guide should set you on your way, and hopefully, you’re now busy gaming on the TV as you read this.
+Alright, Switch players, this how to connect Nintendo Switch to TV guide should set you on your way, and hopefully, you’re now busy gaming on the TV as you read this.
 If you’re not in need of some fresh titles to play on that screen, be sure to check out our guide to the best Nintendo Switch games to find your next gaming fix.